Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Another pill.
 “White Rabbit” builds.
 More treadmilling.
 More coffee, served by an Alice in Wonderland reading barista.

 Alas, “Mindless action is not on brand.”

 Then the question of what The Matrix is truly about comes up, with everything from “transpolitics” to “cryptofascism” to being a metaphor for “capitalist exploitation” being mentioned.

 But, as astute marketer Jude (Andrew Caldwell) points out, when you really get right down to it, all anyone thinks about when they think of The Matrix can be summed up in one word: “Bullet-time.”
 And yes, it’s very Matrix to think that’s one word.

 All good things to keep in mind as the game makers begin working on Matrix 4.
 And, as de Vere says, “who knows how many more?”

 It’s a heckuva meta sequence, no doubt.
 But the best part of this little rabbit hole is that as the movie goes on, it proceeds to deliver all those aforementioned aspects of the franchise, including, thankfully, plenty of “bullet-time.”

 And as any good marketer knows, rule number one is to give the people what they want.

-The Matrix Resurrections is in theaters and on HBO Max now.
+The Matrix Resurrections is streaming now on Peacock.